mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
-  text: "Please join us for a Farewell Breakfast in honor of Josh Dredze, Zvi Rosen, & Matty Lichtenstein.
-This Thursday, June 29,following Shacharit.
-Josh & Zvi will also be making a siyum on Mesechet Ta'anit & Sponsoring Third Meal,on the occasion of their last Shabbat with the Mekor Habracha community This Shabbat, July 1.
+  text: "Please join us for a Farewell Breakfast in honor of Josh Dredze, Zvi Rosen, & Matty Lichtenstein, this THURSDAY, June 29,following Shacharit.
+Josh & Zvi will also be making a siyum on Mesechet Ta'anit & sponsoring Third Meal,on the occasion of their last Shabbat with the Mekor Habracha community, this SHABBAT, July 1.

 "
   type: warning